Flight-Free-UK/flight_free_uk_website/source/posts_travel/york-to-le-puy-en-velay.html.markdown

 author: FlightFree UK
 read_time_minute: 5
 ---
-I’ve reached the stage of life where doing stuff I enjoy while I’m still able feels important, and so each summer I take myself and my bike somewhere in France where lovely countryside is crossed by quiet roads.
-Why cycling, why on my own and why in France?
-Cycling can be wonderfully meditative; combining fairly serious physical activity with a feeling of gentle self- sufficiency, and travelling alone heightens that.
+### I’ve reached the stage of life where doing stuff I enjoy while I’m still able feels important, and so each summer I take myself and my bike somewhere in France where lovely countryside is crossed by quiet roads.

+##### Why cycling, why on my own and why in France?

+Cycling can be wonderfully meditative; combining fairly serious physical activity with a feeling of gentle self-sufficiency, and travelling alone heightens that.
 No drama about where or when to stop or to press on.

 And France has such varied landscapes, which through the summer months sit habitually beneath blue skies.
 In July the nation is host to le Tour de France, and while in recent years lack of home rider success has lessened its hold on the French, it’s still a major spectator draw and shines a helpfully favourable light on cyclists – whatever their nationality.
 Each year I head somewhere different where the French rail network will take me, and in